New Grant Cycle Now Open

-Only tenured / tenure-track faculty can be Principal Investigators; lecturers are warmly encouraged to participate in the project teams as co-investigators.
-Extramural collaborations are also encouraged: Faculty from other Colleges and Institutions are welcome to participate as co-investigators.
+Only faculty in the College of Ethnic Studies, but Extramural collaborations are also encouraged: Faculty from other Colleges and Institutions are welcome to participate as co-investigators with a CoES faculty member.

 - Involve a demonstrated partnership between faculty, students and at least one community organization (e.g., school, CBO, NGO, church).